-Centene maintains its high ethical standards when obtaining new business.
+Centene maintains its high ethical standards when obtaining new business or services.
 Centene complies with all laws and regulations that apply to the procurement of goods and services.
 All procurement decisions are based on appropriate criteria.
+Procurement integrity includes ensuring that vendors are selected for their qualifications to perform their work in a timely and cost-effective way and that employees with conflicts of interest do not participate in the selection process.
+For example, an employee should not select the winning vendor when the list of applicants includes a business owned by the employee's family member.